mirkix/ardupilotblue/README.md

 ## Receiver
 The RC receiver signal has to be connected to connector E4 pin 4.
 Make sure the signal does not exceed 3.3 volts, otherwise your BeagleBone Blue can be damaged.

+## GPS
+I recommend to use a u-blox M8N GPS.
+Connect the GPS to the GPS connector.
+Make sure the signal does not exceed 3.3 volts, otherwise your BeagleBone Blue can be damaged.

 # Software

 ## Prepare BeagleBone Blue